replit/ReplitClient.js/README.md

 `.evaluate` takes the following options:
 * code: is a string of the program to be executed
 * options: is an object with the following optional properties:
-  * stdin: a function that would take callback to be called once an input is produced
   * stdout: a function that would recieve a string to be printed

 Examples: